AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 Once you have completed this step a window will appear in your browser with a message

 ```
-AAP-AusTrakka
+AusTrakka
-You have signed in to the AAP-AusTrakka application on your device.
+You have signed in to the AusTrakka application on your device.
 You may now close this window.
 ```

 Congratulations - you have signed in to Austrakka!!
 You can now head back to the terminal window.